Justinsst/prometheus-external-targets/README.md

 # External-targets

-Allow prometheus targets outside a cluster to be scraped by hostname instead of IP address (i.e., manually creating an endpoint resource).
+Allow prometheus targets outside of a cluster to be scraped by hostname instead of IP address.

+This Helm chart allows you to define a list of hostnames to scrape and the IP address in the endpoint object will be updated dynamically via a DNS lookup.
+This avoids having to manually create an endpoint resource with a list of IP address.

 ## Getting Started